-Morocco is a magic country to visit, rich in culture and history, with a wonderful cuisine, atmospheric hilltop towns, walled cities with labyrinthine old medinas, laidback cities with Art Deco architecture, and diverse landscapes.
+Morocco is a magic country to visit, rich in culture and history, with a wonderful cuisine, walled cities with labyrinthine old medinas, laidback cities with Art Deco architecture, and diverse landscapes.
 In a matter of a few days, you can take in sweeping beaches, majestic mountains, snow-capped peaks, and enigmatic desert.

 Whether you’re exploring Morocco by train, bus, or car, it’s one of the safest destinations in North Africa for travellers.
 We’ve travelled to Morocco many times without incident since 1999, exploring the country as backpackers by train and bus our first trip, then later by car and staying in boutique hotels.
 On our last trip we spent two weeks in a riad in Marrakech.
 We became so smitten with the country, we almost bought a riad in Essaouira.

 One of our most memorable trips was a Morocco road trip from Marrakech to Mhamid via Essaouira – with my mother – and like other Moroccan travels, it was also without issues.
 Here’s how we did it.

 Morocco Road Trip – How to Drive From Marrakech To Mhamid via Essaouira